-Hearthstone’s Shake, Deathrattle and Roll Tavern Brawl is an exercise in RNG annoyance
+How to win Hearthstone’s Shake, Deathrattle and Roll Tavern Brawl — if the RNG is in your favor

 This week’s Hearthstone Tavern Brawl has a great name: Shake, Deathrattle and Roll.
 But unfortunately that’s where the greatness ends.
 There’s a lot of frustrating RNG in this Brawl, and it took me a half dozen attempts to score a win and pick up a pack.
 Matches can be slow because of the multitude of Deathrattle effects triggering, so you may be at this for a while.